UC CLIMATE RESILIENCE COURSE

 Learn from global thought leaders and scientists at the helm of the climate movement.

-The UC Climate Resilience course is designed to help you process and manage climate distress, promote collective empowerment, and provide opportunities for engagement in meaningful climate action projects.
-The course design is led by Drs.
+The course is co-directed by Drs.
 Jyoti Mishra of UCSD and Elissa Epel of UCSF, two leaders at the intersection of climate change and mental health, co-leaders of the UC-wide Center for Climate, Health, and Equity (CCHE) Mental Health Initiative.
-We have world leaders delivering online mini-lectures, expert UC professors as facilitators, and mindfulness-trained teachers for in-person experiential sessions at each UC campus.
+Dr. Philippe Goldin, an expert in mindfulness and meditative practice and research as well as sustainability education, also serves as a Course Co-Director.
+We have world leaders delivering online mini-lectures, expert UC professors as lecturers and facilitators, contemplative education advisors, and mindfulness-trained teachers for co-leading in-person experiential sessions at each UC campus.
 Join this exciting movement!